Julian Sands: Disappearance and death

-On 13 January 2023, Sands, a dedicated mountaineer, went hiking at Mount San Antonio, California in the San Gabriel Mountains northeast of Los Angeles and was reported missing later that evening.
-The initial search was hampered by severe storms that occurred shortly after he went missing.
+On 13 January 2023, Sands, a dedicated mountaineer, went hiking at Mount San Antonio, California in the San Gabriel Mountains northeast of Los Angeles.
+He was reported missing later that evening.
+An initial search for Sands was hampered by severe storms that occurred shortly after he went missing.
 His car was located on 18 January.
 The following day, it was reported that Sands's three adult children had joined the ground search for their father.
 His son Henry, along with an experienced climber, retraced the route his father was believed to have taken.
-According to reports, Sands's mobile phone was last tracked from a pinged location on 15 January, suggesting it had run out of power.

-Around the time of his disappearance, Sands was believed to be traversing the Baldy Bowl Trail, "which climbs 3,900 ft over 4.5 mi to the highest summit in the San Gabriel Mountains".
+Sands was believed to be traversing the Baldy Bowl Trail, "which climbs 3,900 ft over 4.5 mi to the highest summit in the San Gabriel Mountains".
 Reports state there was "evidence of avalanches" in the region.
-A representative of the San Bernardino County Sheriff's Department (SBSD) confirmed that "the air search is being resumed but we have not been able to resume a ground search yet due to icy conditions and a threat of avalanches."
-The Sands family put out a statement on the 11th day after Sands went missing, praising "the heroic search teams" and their efforts "on the ground and in the air to bring Julian home".
+On the 11th day after Sands went missing, the Sands family released a statement praising "the heroic search teams" and their efforts "on the ground and in the air to bring Julian home".

-On 25 January, Nick Sands, one of Sands's four brothers, was quoted by the BBC as saying, "I have come to terms with the fact he's gone and for me that's how I've dealt with it."
-Henry Sands told The Times on 14 April that he was "of course, realistic about the impact on the search of the weather conditions over the last three months", in light of the 40-year record snowfall in California and that he looked forward to the resumption of the search as the weather improved and that the search for his father continues.

-On 19 June, five months after Sands's disappearance, the SBSD posted an update stating that more than 80 search and rescue volunteers had descended into remote areas across Mount Baldy to search for Sands on 17 June.
-The advisory stated that since January, there had been eight official search missions to find Sands, exceeding 500 volunteer search hours.
+The SBSD stated on 19 June that two days earlier, more than 80 search and rescue volunteers had descended into remote areas across Mount Baldy to search for Sands.
+The SBSD added that since January, there had been eight official search missions to find Sands; more than 500 volunteer search hours were spent on those search missions.
 On 23 June, the Sands family released a statement saying, "We continue to hold Julian in our hearts with bright memories of him as a wonderful father, husband, explorer, lover of the natural world and the arts and as an original and collaborative performer."

-On 24 June, hikers found human remains in the area where Sands had disappeared.
-The remains were positively identified as Sands on 27 June.
+Sands' body was found by hikers on 24 June.
 On 24 July, the cause of death was listed as "undetermined" due to "the condition of the body ... [which is] common when dealing with cases of this type."